listminut/frontend-technical-challenge/README.md

 We care about quality, not quantity and we expect this to take you 4-6 hours.
 If you find yourself spending more time than that, or don't have the time to complete the exercise, please stop and submit what you have.
 We want to see how you approach the problem, not how much you can get done.

-We provideryou with a simple `React` boilerplate, but you are **free to remove it in favor of your favorite framework**.
+We provide you with a simple `React` boilerplate, but you are **free to remove it in favor of your favorite framework**.

 Other libraries we use include (but you are free to use whatever you want):
 - [chakra-ui](https://chakra-ui.com/) for styling.